How to Keep Notification Center and Quick Settings Always Open in Windows 11

 Step 2Open Registry Editor

-Press ⊞ Win+R, type regedit, and press Enter.
+Press the Windows key and R together, then type regedit, and press Enter.
 If prompted, click Yes to permit the changes.

-Alternatively, follow this guide to open it securely: How to Open Windows Registry Editor
+Alternatively, you can follow this guide to open it securely: How to Open Windows Registry Editor

 Step 3Go to the Key Location

-In the Registry Editor window, use the left sidebar to navigate to this folder:
+Once Registry Editor is open, use the left sidebar to go to this folder:

 Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\ImmersiveShell\Launcher